 The repayment period for most open mortgages lasts between one and five years.
 The variable interest rate may fluctuate significantly, depending on market conditions, which could lead to relatively unstable monthly payments.

-If you’re expecting a cash windfall at some point in the next five years, or if you’re planning to renovate and sell your investment property for a profit in the near future, an open mortgage may be right for you.
+If you’re expecting a cash windfall at some point in the next five years, or if you’re planning to renovate and sell your investment property for a profit shortly, an open mortgage may be right for you.

 It’s also important to note, one of the primary benefits of the open mortgage model is its flexibility.
 If you need to, you can transition to a closed, fixed-rate mortgage with very little issue at any time.